 A better way is to tell linker to hide all symbols by default and explicitly annotate symbols

 we want to export.
-Use -fvisibility=hidden
+Use -fvisibility=hidden linker flag (or set CXX_VISIBILITY_PRESET hidden

 cmake property) to make